 Based on sound scientific knowledge and rigorous research, the team at Nano Retina is developing a device that will provide functional vision to people who are blind due to retinal degenerative disease.

 While a relatively young company, Nano Retina has made giant technological leaps leveraging the cumulative experience of its team members.
-Made up of engineers, physicists, ophthalmologists, low vision specialists and regulatory experts the Nano Retina team has a joint experience of over 200 years.
+The Nano Retina team of engineers, physicists, ophthalmologists, low vision specialists and regulatory experts has over 200 years of combined experience.

-Nano Retina has offices in Herzliya, Israel and it partners with distinguished research centers and technology manufacturers throughout the world.
+Nano Retina has offices in Herzliya, Israel, and partners globally with distinguished research centers and technology manufacturers.

 Our vision is to enable blind people the freedom and independence that comes from seeing.

 Our mission is to develop products devices that will improve the quality of life of blind individuals by effectively replacing the natural function of their diseased retina with sophisticated artificial retina technology that mimics the natural physiological processes as much as possible.
 We will provide a solution that will allow the patient increasingly better mobility and orientation while minimizing risk.

 Executive Chairman of Rainbow Medical and Chairman of the Board of Nano Retina